| | SEEKING THE BANDITS'

 Young's house on Pine Ridge at 11 o'clock yesterday.
 Most of us dismounted at

-the fence.
 The members of our party were the two

 Yuma Indians, Pelon and Cameno Dulce, A.W.
 McGinnis, Vic Wilson, Fred, better